-- a.
-Standards and Specifications: The design and construction of the device must comply with the standards set by the client including the use of radiolucent materials. - b.
-Customers: Primarily the client, but can be potentially extended to any radiologist that looks to improve patient comfort during x-ray exams.
-Pediatric radiologists are prospective users of this device. - c.
+a.
+Standards and Specifications: The design and construction of the device must comply with the standards set by the client including the use of radiolucent materials.

+- b.
+Customers: Primarily the client, but can be potentially extended to any radiologist that looks to improve patient comfort during x-ray exams. - c.
 Patient-Related Concerns: The device must be sterilized before use with a different patient.
-It should not pose any burn related risks to the patients.
-Electrical safety will be taken into high concern. - d.
+It should not pose any burn related risks to the patients. - d.
 Competition: Current products do exist that increase patient comfort during medical exams but are limited by their price and functionality.
 Relatively inexpensive examination table pads exist but lack the potential to control the pad's temperature.
 On the other hand, multiple companies produce heated examination tables.
 However, these products are largely limited by their high price and x-ray compatibility.